Skip to content

 x = datetime.datetime.fromtimestamp(epoch).strftime('%Y-%m-%d %H:%M:%S')

-Convert Python datetime to a string
+Convert string to a Python datetime

 import datetime

-def datestamp_to_string(t):
+def string_to_datestamp(t):

 return datetime.datetime.strptime(t, '%Y-%m-%d %H:%M:%S')

-Get the current datestamp
+Get the current datestamp in a string

 import datetime